Taj Mahal

 The Taj Mahal, a monument synonymous with eternal love, has captivated hearts for centuries.
 But beneath its shimmering white facade lie secrets and lesser-known facts waiting to be unveiled.
 So, let's embark on a journey to explore the truths and myths surrounding this architectural masterpiece.

-A Hole with Purpose
+A Secret Hole with Purpose

 Gazing upwards in the Taj Mahal’s central chamber, you might notice a curious detail – a hole in the ceiling.
 This isn’t a construction flaw, but rather a clever acoustic feature.
 It allows sound to circulate freely, creating a natural echo effect.
 Imagine reciting a poem or whispering a message – the Taj Mahal amplifies it, adding a touch of ethereal beauty to your experience.

-The Leaning Minarets:
+The Secrets behind the Leaning Minarets:

 The four minarets flanking the Taj Mahal appear perfectly straight.
 However, a closer look reveals a fascinating fact: they’re built with a deliberate outward tilt!
 This isn’t a structural error, but a well-thought-out engineering marvel.
 This intentional deviation from perpendicularity is believed to create an optical illusion, making the minarets appear straight when viewed from a distance, thus enhancing the monument’s visual harmony.
 In the unfortunate event of an earthquake, the outward tilt ensures the minarets fall away from the mausoleum, protecting the main structure.